korvus/paternator/README.md

 models : path to the special file (see bellow) wich contains all the files to duplicate.

-path : folder path where all the files will be duplicates
+path : folder path where all the patern will be duplicate

 ## files.js (models)

 files.js contain a kind of "map" / "plan" of the files you want to generate automatically.

-It's a json object, where each json will be future files.
+It's a json object, where each json will be the future files.

 Each json object have two parts, both are strings.
 First is the name of the futur file, second its content.